: A border, to encircle, to surround, to skirt, to wander through: crossing into what I saw

 image: Roatan, Garifuna village, 2011, freedom celebration.
 Dancing, drumming and getting relief from ice popsicles.

 image: Buenos Aires, 2017.
 What a lovely man.
 His smile was gracious.

 image: Mumbai, 2006.
 The public laundromats.
-All the uniforms, sheets, cloths make their way here to be washed, ironed, delivered.
+All the uniforms, sheets, clothes from the endless city make their way here to be washed, ironed, delivered.
 An organized chaos much like the country itself.

 image: Bali 2014, the rice terraces crossing the country.

 image: Cochin, India, 2006.
 The fishermen nests resting in infinite beauty.